sastels/mcount/README.md

 docker-compose up
 ```

 You can also deploy the two parts and relevant services to k8s on Google Cloud using the files in the `manifest` directories (this... is the whole point).
-This isn't quite working (the two apps aren't talking to each other yet).